GetNaked. It's pretty simple, really.

 Facebook (use #GetNaked, #melanoma and be sure to Like the MRF’s Facebook page):

-- Did you know 1 in 50 Americans will be diagnosed with #melanoma, the deadliest form of skin cancer, in their lifetime?
-Join me in showing support for everyone who has had melanoma or knows someone with melanoma - share this status and change your profile picture – telling the world you’re not afraid to #GetNaked if it means you’ve saved just one life. www.melanoma.org/getnaked
+- I'm ready to #GetNaked, are you?
+Did you know that 1 in 50 Americans will be diagnosed with #melanoma, the deadliest form of skin cancer, in their lifetime?
+Join me and show support for everyone who has been affected by melanoma by sharing this status and changing your profile picture – telling the world you’re not afraid to #GetNaked if it means you’ve saved just one life. www.melanoma.org/getnaked

 - Detecting #melanoma early might mean the difference between life and death. #GetNaked with a loved one and check your skin!
-Help me raise awareness about melanoma by sharing this status and changing your profile pic – tell the world you’re not afraid to #GetNaked! www.melanoma.org/getnaked
+Help me raise awareness about melanoma by sharing this status and changing your profile pic – tell the world you’re ready to #GetNaked! www.melanoma.org/getnaked

-- Are you ready to #GetNaked & check your moles?
+- I'm ready to #GetNaked - are you?
 Catching #melanoma early could save your life.
 Share this status if you or someone you know has melanoma & change your profile picture to show your support! www.melanoma.org/getnaked

 Twitter (use #GetNaked, #melanoma and the MRF’s Twitter handle, @CureMelanoma, so we can retweet you!):

-- Pls share to tell the world you’re not afraid to #GetNaked to raise #melanoma awareness @CureMelanoma http://ow.ly/vHp5w
+- Tell the world you’re ready to #GetNaked & raise #melanoma awareness @CureMelanoma http://ow.ly/vHp5w

-- Save lives by raising awareness of #melanoma - change yr pic & tell the world to #GetNaked http://ow.ly/vHp5w
+- #Earlydetection saves lives - change your pic & tell the world ur ready to #GetNaked for #melanoma! @CureMelanoma http://ow.ly/vHp5w

 How to Download Images: Click on the thumbnail of the image you want to use.
 The correct-sized image will open in a new window.
 Right-click to "Save As" to your desktop, then upload to Facebook or Twitter!